jmillxyz/Win32-OpenSSH-wiki/About-Win32-OpenSSH-and-Design-Details.md

 + Delete a host or a user key - Similar to ssh-add usage in Unix.
 + signature generation and validation - using a registered key.

 The above listed requests are similar to what ssh-agent serves in Unix.
-In addition, on Windows, ssh-agent will also serve the following "auth-agent" operations
+Since sshd runs as a low privileged service, we need an equivalent of Unix's privileged monitor that can serve any privileged operations.
+Ssh-agent on Windows also hosts a privileged monitor/broker that serves the following operations:
-+ Authentication: ssh-agent will currently serve Basic and Key-Based authentication.
++ Key-Based authentication.
 It will be responsible for generating the client/user token once authentication succeeds.
-This includes:
-  + key authentication - ensuring validity of public key mapping, validating a signed payload as part of client key based authentication and generating a Windows user token.
+This includes - ensuring validity of public key mapping, validating a signed payload as part of client key based authentication and generating a Windows user token.
 Token generation is done using S4U for domain accounts and a custom SSP for local accounts.
-  + Basic authentication - done using [LogonUser](https://msdn.microsoft.com/en-us/library/windows/desktop/aa378184(v=vs.85).aspx).
++ User profile management - user profiles are loaded upon sshd's request.
+User profile typically needs to be loaded for interactive sessions.

 As detailed earlier, session isolation in Windows will be done using CreateProcess based custom logic (in place of fork based logic in Unix).
 Spawned child process will run as NT Service\SSHD too.